Drop shipping is one of the first things that come to mind when Malaysians think about starting their first business.

 Step 4: Become a Marketing Expert

 The more time and effort you put into your business, the faster you will see results.
-If you want to make serious money from drop shipping, you need to look at it like a full-time job.
+If you want to make serious money from drop shipping, you need to look at it like a full-time job (even if you already have a day job).

 Like any other business, the only way to succeed is to put in your time and effort.
 If you let too many excuses get in your way, your drop ship will fail.